 Nick has chaired Staffordshire Voice, the forum of Voluntary Sector Chief Officers, been a member of the Age UK Regional Company Executive Board and the Services of Older People Committee.

-Board MemberMichael Murray is Professor of Social and Health Psychology and Head of the School of Psychology at Keele University, UK.
+Board MemberMichael Murray is an Emeritus Professor of Social and Health Psychology at Keele University, Newcastle-under-Lyme, where he used to be Head of the School of Psychology.
 Prior to that, he held appointments at other universities in England, Northern Ireland and Canada.
-He has published a wide range of journal research articles and book chapters and (co-)authored and edited several books and collections on psychological approaches to understanding aspects of health, illness and ageing.
-His current research explores the role of arts and various community based initiatives in promoting greater social engagement among older people.
-He was elected a Fellow of the British Psychological Society and of the Academy of Social Sciences.
+He has published a wide range of journal articles, book chapters, books and collections on social psychological approaches to understanding aspects of health, illness and ageing.
+He has also been involved in various initiatives to promote health and well-being among older people.
+He is currently involved in a large project exploring older people’s sense of place.
+He is an elected Fellow of both the British Psychological Society and of the UK Academy of Social Sciences.

-Paul is Community Governor at Enfield Grammar School with specific responsibility for equality and diversity.
-He is Trustee and Chair of Enfield Caribbean Association which provides social and cultural services and activities to the elderly.
+Paul is a Trustee and former Chair of Enfield Caribbean Association which provides social and cultural services and activities to the elderly in the London Borough of Enfield.